nushell/nushell.github.io/book/line_editor.md

 ```

 The previous keybinding will first try to open a completion menu.
 If the menu is not active, it will
-activate it and sent a success signal.
+activate it and send a success signal.
 If the keybinding is pressed again, since there is an active
-menu, then next event it will send is the MenuNext, which means that it will move the selector to
+menu, then the next event it will send is MenuNext, which means that it will move the selector to
 the next element in the menu.

-As you can see the `until` keyword allows us the define two events for the same keybinding.
-To the
+As you can see the `until` keyword allows us to define two events for the same keybinding.
+At the
 moment of this writing, only the Menu events allow this type of layering.
 The other non menu event
 types will always return a success value, meaning that the `until` event will stop as soon as it
 reaches the command.